grzegorzchwalencki/webapp-performance-test-project/README.md

 # WEBAPPLICATION PERFORMENCE TESTING PROJECT

-Object of testing is e-commerce WebApp - **https://Skalnik.pl** It is a mountain store specialing in hiking and climbing equipment.
+Object of testing is e-commerce WebApp - **https://Skalnik.pl**

+It is a mountain store specializing in hiking and climbing equipment.
 The selected type of web application has a wide range of functions to test - from searching items, selecting categories, checking item details, adding to cart, updating cart and much more.

 ## Testing Objectives